Quantum Group of Funds

 In 1987, the funds lost $800 million on Japanese stocks shortly before the October 19, 1987 stock market crash.

-In 1992, the lead fund, Soros' Quantum Fund, became famous for 'breaking' the Bank of England, forcing it to devalue the pound.
-Soros had bet his entire fund in a short sale on the ultimately fulfilled prediction that the British currency would drop in value, a coup that netted him a profit of $1 billion, also known as Black Wednesday.
+In 1992, on what became known as Black Wednesday, Soros' lead fund, Quantum Fund, became famous for profiting from the devaluation of the pound when the currency left the Exchange Rate Mechanism.
+Soros had bet his entire fund in a short sale on the ultimately fulfilled prediction that the British currency would drop in value, netting him a profit of $1 billion.
 In 1997, Soros was blamed for forcing sharp devaluations in Southeast Asian currencies.

 On February 14, 1994, the funds had a major loss of $600 million in one day betting against the Japanese yen.

 The fund lost US$2 billion in investments in Russia during the 1998 Russian financial crisis.

 In July 2011, to avoid having to register with the SEC and comply with reporting requirements under the Dodd-Frank reform act, the Quantum Fund announced they would be turning the fund into a family investment group and returning all outside money to investors by the end of 2011.
 The fund is now managing Soros' family money as well as working with retail investors.